 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-It can happen that the display output port or connector on your graphics card or video adapter does not match with the ones on the monitor.
+It can happen that the display output port or connector on your graphics card or video adapter does not match the ones on the monitor.
 For example, your graphics card comes with DVI and VGA ports, but the monitor has DisplayPort and HDMI ports.
 In such cases, you need some kind of display adapter or converter cable that can connect your graphics output to the monitor so that you have display output on your screen.
 You can also use these display converter cables and adapters to connect your laptop output to the monitor or projector.
 Display adapters and converter cables do work pretty well, but in some cases, they may face compatibility issues and fail to work with some devices or hardware.
 Also, some of them have some kind of limitations, which can restrict their usage.
-These display converter adapter and cables are available in different lengths, quality, and some can work differently than others.
+These display converter adapters and cables are available in different lengths, and quality, and some can work differently than others.

 Digital and Analog Signals

 DisplayPort, HDMI, and DVI are digital ports/connectors and carry or transmit digital signals while VGA connector or port carries or sends analog signals.
 In some cases, the conversion between digital ports or connectors is pretty straightforward and can be done by matching and connecting the corresponding wires from one connector to another.
 On the other hand, the conversion of digital signals to analog signals or vice versa is a complicated process because it involves some kind of circuitry and IC chip that converts the digital signals to analog or vice versa.